-Oral Busulfan Literature Review: Four publications of randomized, controlled trials that evaluations high-dose oral busulfan-containing conditioning regimen (busulfan 4 mg/kg/d x 4 days + cyclophosphamide 60 mg/kg/d x 2 days) for allogeneic transplantation in the setting of CML were identified.
-Two of the studies (Clift and Devergie) had populations confined to CML in chronic phase that were randomized between conditioning with busulfan/cyclophosphamide (BU/CY) and cyclophosphamide/total body irradiation (CY/TBI).
+Oral Busulfan Literature Review: Four publications of randomized, controlled trials that evaluated a high-dose oral busulfan-containing conditioning regimen (busulfan 4 mg/kg/d x 4 days + cyclophosphamide 60 mg/kg/d x 2 days) for allogeneic transplantation in the setting of CMI, were identified.
+Two of the studies (Clift and Devergie) had populations confined to CML in chronic phase that were anomized between conditioning with busulfan/cyclophosphamide (BU/CY) and cyclophosphamide/total body irradiation (CY/TBI).
 A total of 138 patients were treated with BU/CY in these studies.
-The populations of Irradiation (C71B), A total of 13 patients were treated with bU/Y in tress studies.
 The populations of the two remaining studies (Ringden and Blume) included patients with CML, acute lymphoblastic leukemia (ALL), and acute myelogenous leukemia (AML).
-In the Nordic BMT Group study published by Ringden, et al., 57 patients had CML, and of those, 30 were treated with BU/CY.
+In the Nordic BMT Group study published by leukenia (ALL), and acuter hygioprious reducenia (AmiL).
+If the violate bind in droup study pointsing by fingden, et al., 57 patients had CML, and of those, 30 were treated with BU/CY.
 Patients with CML in chronic phase, accelerated phase, and blast crisis were eligible for this study.
 The participants with CML (34/122 patients) in a SWOG study published by Blume, et al., had disease beyond first chronic phase.
 Twenty of those CML patients were treated with BU/CY, and the TBI comparator arm utilized etoposide instead of cyclophosphamide.